choishingwan/PRS-Tutorial/docs/target.md

     |**EUR.height**        |052beb4cae32ac7673f1d6b9e854c85b|

 !!! note
-    We assume PLINK is installed in your PATH directory, which allow us to use `plink` instead of `./plink`.
-    If PLINK is not in your PATH directory, replace all instance of `plink` in the tutorial to `./plink` assuming the PLINK executable is located within your working directory
+    Install the program PLINK and include its location in your PATH directory, which allows us to use `plink` instead of `./plink` in the commands below.
+If PLINK is not in your PATH directory and is instead in your working directory, then replace all instances of `plink` in the tutorial with `./plink`.

 # Genotype file format

 # Basic filterings
-The power and validity of PRS analyses are highly dependent on the quality of the base and target data, therefore both data sets must be quality controlled to the high standards implemented in GWAS studies, e.g. removing SNPs with low genotyping rate, low minor allele frequency, violates the Hardy-Weinberg Equilibrium and individuals with low genotyping rate
+The power and validity of PRS analyses depend on the quality of the base and target data.
+Therefore, both data sets must be quality controlled to at least the standards implemented in GWAS studies, e.g. removing SNPs with low genotyping rate, low minor allele frequency, out of Hardy-Weinberg Equilibrium and removing individuals with low genotyping rate
 (see [Marees et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/)).

-The following `plink` command perform some basic filterings
+The following `plink` command applies some basic filtering:

 ```bash
 plink \